Evolutionary-Intelligence/DistributedEvolutionaryComputation/ACM-Proceedings-of-Genetic-and-Evolutionary-Computation-Conference_GECCO.md

 ## 2014

 Mambrini, A., and Sudholt, D., 2014, July.
 Design and analysis of adaptive migration intervals in parallel evolutionary algorithms.
 In Proceedings of the Genetic and Evolutionary Computation Conference (pp. 1047–1054). [ [www](https://dl.acm.org/doi/10.1145/2576768.2598347) ]

+* Glasmachers, T., 2013, July.
+A natural evolution strategy with asynchronous strategy updates.
+In Proceedings of Annual Conference on Genetic and Evolutionary Computation (pp. 431-438).
+ACM. [ **ES** ]

 ## 2010